 These Dark Chocolate Coconut Pecan Cookies use all the usual ingredients for cookies plus a few special mix-ins.
 Here's what you'll need:

-- Baking Powder, Baking Soda & Salt - We use Diamond brand kosher salt in the cookie dough.
+- Salt - We use Diamond brand kosher salt in the cookie dough.
 If you're using iodized or table salt, reduce quantities by about half.

 - Granulated Sugar & Brown Sugar - This sugar combination lends to these cookies perfect golden brown color, sweet flavor and chewy texture.

 - Brown Butter - Brown butter is key to these cookies delicious nutty flavor!
-Sure, it's an extra step but it is SO worth it.
-Substitute plain old softened butter in a pinch but when you can - luxe it up with a rich and nutty brown butter.
+See our How To Make Brown Butter post for step by step instructions and more baking inspiration!
 Brown butter + pecans + coconut + chocolate = absolute HEAVEN.

 - Pecan Halves & Pieces - Lightly toasted to bring out the flavors!